ishubham21/dukaan/README.md

 # Dukaan
 This application is created using React alongside Webpack as bundling tool and babel as the transpiler.
+Access the application from [https://dukaan-two.vercel.app/](https://dukaan-two.vercel.app/)

 ## Features
 * Use of Webpack & Babel to boost development & production build times